• Home

 Public-Private Partnerships: Program’s like the Alliance for Cybersecurity promote sharing; Cooperation between government and companies to share information about best practices and expertise.

-Cyber Resilience and Training: Having clear incident response plans, performing frequent security audits, and maintaining comprehensive employee training programs are crucial in reducing the impact of human error and increasing resilience overall.
+Cyber Resilience and Training: Having clear incident response plans, performing frequent security audits, and maintaining complete employee training programs are crucial in reducing the impact of human error and increasing resilience overall.

 Although Germany is stepping up to the cybersecurity challenge, effective cyber defence never has a destination, and this will require a long-term investment, momentum and the collaboration of all parties to ensure the country’s digital future.